Jamieoh/NLP_Spellchecking_System/README.md

 # NLP Spellchecking System + Evaluation of its Performance

-Completed during the MSc Computer Science - Data Analytics
+Completed during the MSc Computer Science - Data Analytics on the hollbrook.txt file which is available in the repository.

 ## Assignment Outline